pombredanne/scsc/README.md

 1. Establish a place where you can securely store cryptographic keys.
    A [TrueCrypt](http://www.truecrypt.org)-powered [Hidden volume](http://www.truecrypt.org/hiddenvolume) on a small partition of a USB drive or SD card is strongly recommended.
    **Warning**: Don't ever forget the passphrases to this volume!
 Don't lose it (and/or do back it up to a second encrypted drive.)
-   **Note**: SSH won't use a key from the FAT file system, you have to copy it to your disk to use for installation/administration and remove the copy after use.
    **Protip**: store a [KeePassX](https://www.keepassx.org/) database there.
 2. Sign up for a trustworthy cloud server hosting provider in a country that has a good privacy record.
    That is, [GreenQloud](http://greenqloud.com) :-)